RaphaelGuim/dragon_curve/README.md

 # Dragon Curve
-A Dragon Curve Implementation using P5JS!
+A Dragon Curve implementation using P5JS!

+See the Algorithm in Action [here!](https://raphaelguim.github.io/dragon_curve/)

 ## Contributing